Does Your Small Business Have a Content Generation Strategy?

 SMBs may have smaller budgets and marketing teams, but that shouldn’t keep them from building a content development plan that rivals those of the “big guys.”
-A content marketing strategy helps small and medium businesses:
+A content generation strategy helps small and medium businesses:

 - Build trust with their audiences.

 - Market themselves as effectively as with paid advertising.

 Most importantly, a solid content generation strategy offers the best opportunity for growth and increasing your bottom line.